It looks like you may be using adblocking software to view this site.

 Team News

-Dragons: Toby Couchman moves into the starting side and former Blues and Kangaroos prop David Klemmer makes his club debut off the bench.
+Dragons: A late switch an hour before kick-off with Toby Couchman moving to the bench and former Blues and Kangaroos prop David Klemmer starting the game in his club debut.
 Young back-rower Dylan Egan also joins the interchange for his NRL debut.
-Blake Lawrie and Raymond Faitala-Mariner drop to the reserves.
 Centre Moses Suli has been named to play despite suffering a rib injury in Round 2 against Souths.
+Mat Feagai is the 18th man.

-Storm: The versatile Tyran Wishart takes over at halfback from Jahrome Hughes (hand) while Grant Anderson moves to centre to replace Nick Meaney (jaw).
+Storm: Marion Seve has been added to the bench an hour out from kick-off in place of prop Lazarus Vaalepu, with Kane Bradley the 18th man.
+The versatile Tyran Wishart takes over at halfback from Jahrome Hughes (hand) while Grant Anderson moves to centre to replace Nick Meaney (jaw).
 Will Warbrick returns from concussion on the wing.
-Changes on the bench with Lazarus Vaalepu coming in for Nelson Asofa-Solomona (concussion protocol) and Bronson Garlick coming in as the No.14 with Wishart in the starting side.
+Nelson Asofa-Solomona (concussion protocol) will miss the game.
+Bronson Garlick comes in as the No.14 with Wishart in the starting side.

 Team Lists